40ants/cl-telegram-bot/README.md

 - function [`(get-updates bot &key limit timeout)`](https://core.telegram.org/bots/api#getupdates)

-    NOTE: The offset parameter is omitted as it is internally managed by the tl-bot:bot class.
+    NOTE: The offset parameter is omitted as it is internally managed by the cl-telegram-bot:bot class.

 ## API methods

-NOTE: the keyword argument :reply from the official API was renamed to :reply in every function.
+NOTE: the keyword argument :reply_to_message_id from the official API was renamed to :reply in every function.

 - function [`(set-webhook bot &key url certificate)`](https://core.telegram.org/bots/api#setwebhook)